McKinney-Vento Children: Who Are They?

-McKinney-Vento eligible children are those who do not have a fixed, regular, and adequate place to sleep at night.
-In general, children or youth living in motels, transitional housing, shelters, the street, cars, abandoned buildings, and other inadequate accommodations may be considered eligible for McKinney-Vento services.
+McKinney-Vento eligible children are those who lack a fixed, regular, and adequate nighttime abode.
+In general, children or youth living in motels, transitional housing, shelters, the street, cars, abandoned buildings, and other inadequate accommodation may be considered eligible for McKinney-Vento services.

 This includes, but is not limited to, the following groups:

 - Doubled-up Children: living with another family due to lack of a permanent residence.